-We adopted the new revenue standard on January 1, 2018, using the modified retrospective method with no impact on our financial statements.
-The cumulative effect of initially adopting the new guidance had no impact on the opening balance of retained earnings as of January 1, 2018.
-There was no material impact on the condensed consolidated balance sheets as of December 31, 2018, or on the condensed consolidated statement of income for the year ended December 31, 2018.
-Results for reporting periods beginning after January 1, 2018 are presented under the new revenue standard, while prior periods amounts are not adjusted and continue to be reported in accordance with our historic accounting under Topic 605.
+We adopted Topic 606 on January 1, 2018, using the modified retrospective method with no impact on our financial statements.
+The cumulative effect of initially adopting the Topic 606 guidance had no impact on the opening balance of retained earnings as of January 1, 2018.
+Results for reporting periods beginning after January 1, 2018 are presented under Topic 606 revenue standard, while prior periods amounts are not adjusted and continue to be reported in accordance with our historic accounting under Topic 605.